grinnell-cs/csc151-images/pages/syllabus.md

 **Multiple sections**

 There are multiple sections of this course.
 While the instructors and mentors will take generally similar approaches to the material, you'll see that there are differences.
 These differences should not affect your overall learning in the course.

 **Feeling overwhelmed**

 You may feel a bit overwhelmed by this point.
-I know that I do after re-reading it.
-But **don't worry**.
+I know that I do after re-reading it. **Don't worry**.
 CSC-151 has a great support system, a carefully designed pedagogical methodology, and an incredibly awesome topic.
 (Yes, I know I am biased.)
 Most students who take the course excel.
 We'll enjoy this together.

 ## Frequently (and not-so-frequently) asked questions

 I'm confused about the grading scheme.
 Could you explain more?

 > In short: The grading scheme is designed to assess you on what you've learned, not when in the semester you've learned it.
 There's also a strong incentive built in for you to keep up with the work.
 Doing regular work, even if it's not perfect, and receiving feedback on that work, is one of the best ways to learn.